 Just like you, I look forward to the day when I can sit back, relax, and enjoy the fruits of my labor so set aside money for retirement now, you would not regret you did.

 Are you living in the United States and have finance, bookkeeping and tax questions?
-Send them to us and we will have experts at Masler CPA and Associates answer them for you.
+Send them to us and we will have experts at Masler & Associates answer them for you.

 What's Your Reaction?

-Sharon Masler has 25 years experience in finance and accounting.
+Sharon Masler is the president of Masler & Associates, CPA.
+She has 25 years experience in finance and accounting.
 Her background includes planning and performing audits, reviews and compilations of financial statements, primarily for medium-sized, privately-held companies in manufacturing and distribution industries.